Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations: Kinetic simulations of stimulated backscattering

 To quantify uncertainty, fit residual is scanned over a range of parameter values to estimate error bars.
 As parameters move away from their best-fit values, the fit residual increases.
 Error bars are defined as the parameter range beyond which the residual doubles its minimum.
 Using this definition, in the limit where data exactly matches analytical solutions, the residual is zero and the error bar is also zero.
-In the opposite limit where simulation and theory poorly match, the residual is large so the error bar is wide.
+In the opposite limit where simulation and theory poorly match, the residual is large and the error bar is wide.
 Two examples are shown in figure~\ref{fig:r0-mu3_scan}, where the resonant interactions are mediate by Langmuir-like P waves.
 When the temperature \mbox{$T_0=10$ eV} is cold (figure~\ref{fig:r0-mu3_scan}$a$), collisionless damping of the plasma wave is miniscule.
 In this case, the residual remains small for a wide range of $\mu_3$ values, and the best fit is \mbox{$\tilde{\mu}_3\approx1.36\times10^{-2}$ rad/s}, which is consistent with zero damping.
 On the other hand, the residual increases rapidly when $\gamma_0$ deviates from its best-fit value \mbox{$\tilde{\gamma}_0\approx9.22\times10^{12}$ rad/s}, which is close to the analytical value \mbox{$\gamma_0^a\approx9.53\times10^{12}$ rad/s} (solid vertical line).
 The marginal error bar is shown in figure~\ref{fig:r0-mu3_scan}$(c)$, where $\mu_3$ is fixed at its best-fit value and $\gamma_0$ is scanned.
 The residual is convex near $\tilde{\gamma}_0$ (dashed vertical line), and $\gamma_0^a$ is within the error bar (dashed horizontal line).
-When the temperature \mbox{$T_0=100$ eV} is hotter (figure~\ref{fig:r0-mu3_scan}$b$), collisionless damping becomes stronger.
-In this case, fitting the numerical growth $\widetilde{\Delta}_2$ to analytical formula $\Delta_2$ constrains both $\gamma_0$ and $\mu_3$.
-As discussed earlier, collisionless damping is not easy to compute analytically when plasma waves propagate at oblique angles with $\mathbf{B}_0$, so the procedure here provides a unique method for measuing the damping rate, which in this case is best fitted by \mbox{$\tilde{\mu}_3\approx5.17\times10^{12}$ rad/s}.
-At the same time, the best-fit \mbox{$\tilde{\gamma}_0\approx9.25\times10^{12}$ rad/s} can be directly compared to the analytical value \mbox{$\gamma_0^a\approx9.05\times10^{12}$ rad/s}, which is within the marginal error bar shown in figure~\ref{fig:r0-mu3_scan}$(d)$.
-The marginal residual is always convex but usually not symmetric, and the error bar is typically wider towards smaller $\gamma_0$.
+When \mbox{$T_0=100$ eV} is hotter (figure~\ref{fig:r0-mu3_scan}$b$), collisionless damping is stronger, so both $\gamma_0$ and $\mu_3$ are constrained.
+As discussed earlier, magnetized collisionless damping is not easy to compute, so the procedure here provides a unique method for measuring the damping rate, which in this case is best fitted by \mbox{$\tilde{\mu}_3\approx5.17\times10^{12}$ rad/s}.
+The best-fit \mbox{$\tilde{\gamma}_0\approx9.25\times10^{12}$ rad/s} matches the analytical value \mbox{$\gamma_0^a\approx9.05\times10^{12}$ rad/s} within the marginal error bar shown in figure~\ref{fig:r0-mu3_scan}$(d)$.
+The marginal residual is always convex and usually skewed towards smaller $\gamma_0$.
 The two-dimensional landscape of the residual is flat along a valley in the $\gamma_0$-$\mu_3$ space.
 This is intuitive because a larger damping cancels the effect of a larger growth.
 In the asymptotic limit $t\rightarrow+\infty$, the exponential solution $e^{\kappa x}$ only depends on the ratio $\kappa=\gamma_0^2/\mu_3v_2$, so $\gamma_0$ and $\mu_3$ are not independently constrained.
 In other words, the separate constrains come from solutions at earlier time.
 As discussed after Eq.~(\ref{eq:DeltaStep}), the growth function $\Delta_2$ is symmetric about $x=\frac{1}{2}v_2t$ in the absence of damping.
-As $\mu_3$ increases, the growth behind $x=\frac{1}{2}v_2t$ is reduced more, leading to an asymetric profile of $\Delta_2$.
+As $\mu_3$ increases, the growth behind $x=\frac{1}{2}v_2t$ is reduced more, leading to an asymmetric profile of $\Delta_2$.
 The asymmetry in the transient-time profile is what allows the effects of $\mu_3$ and $\gamma_0$ to be distinguished.